-The makeup hours must be approved and scheduled in advanced by the Future Professional Advisor and do not count as additional hours to meet program completion.
+The makeup hours must be approved and scheduled in advance by the Future Professional Advisor these hours are counted towards absent hours to meet program completion.
 Students must complete a Future Professional Make-Up Request Form indicating the date, time, activity completed, and the name of the Learning Leader who supervised the make-up time.